p-wegner/coding-aider/docs/actions.md

 - Retrieves the last command result from the AiderHistoryHandler
 - Displays the result in a markdown dialog for easy reading

+## AiderClipboardImageAction

+`AiderClipboardImageAction` allows users to save images from the clipboard and add them to persistent files.

+Key features:

+- Detects images in the clipboard
+- Saves the image to a unique file in the `.aider-docs/images` directory
+- Automatically adds the saved image to persistent files
+- Provides user feedback through IDE notifications

+Exceptional implementation details:

+- Generates unique filenames using UUID
+- Converts various image types to BufferedImage for consistent saving
+- Refreshes the IDE's file system to ensure immediate visibility of the new file

 This documentation provides a comprehensive overview of the main actions in the Coding Aider plugin.
 Each action is designed to enhance the development experience by integrating Aider's capabilities into the IDE workflow.